1805 Batavian Republic constitutional referendum

-A constitutional referendum was held in the Batavian Republic on 16 October 1805.
+A constitutional referendum was held in the Batavian Republic between 9 and 16 April 1805.
 Although a new constitution had been approved in an 1801 referendums, the French authorities put pressure on the Batavian State Council to pass a new constitution in which executive power was held by a single person, the Grand pensionary, a post initially filled by Rutger Jan Schimmelpenninck.
 The new constitution had 87 articles, which provided for a 19-seat Parliament with a three-year term which could pass or reject bills, but not change them.

-It was approved by 99.96% of voters.
+Voting was not secret and took place by signing registers at meetings, meaning invalid votes were not possible.
+Voters had the option to vote for, against or abstain, with abstentions counted as a "for" vote.
+Of the 353,322 who signed the register, 33,093 voted yes, 136 against and 353,186 abstained.
+As a result, the constitution was approved by 99.96% of voters.